 General and electronic bulletin boards are located in various campus locations and are available for the use and benefit of the campus community.
 Material posted on campus bulletin boards is subject to approval by the Executive Vice President or their designee.
-Material posted on residence hall bulletin boards that is intended for only the residents must be approved by the Director of Residence Life or their designee.
+Student requests for material to be posted on bulletin boards or in other locations on campus, other than the residence hall, must be approved by the Director of Student Activities or their designee.
+Material to be posted on residence hall bulletin boards that is intended for only the residents must be approved by the Director of Residence Life or their designee.